Locomotive frame

 A locomotive frame is the structure that forms the backbone of the railway locomotive, giving it strength and supporting the superstructure elements such as a cab, boiler or bodywork.
 The vast majority of locomotives have had a frame structure of some kind.
-The frame may in turn be supported by axles directly attached to it, or it may be mounted on bogies (UK) / trucks (US), or a combination of the two.
+The frame may in turn be supported by axles directly attached to it, or it may be mounted on bogies (known as trucks in American English), or a combination of the two.
 The bogies in turn will have frames of their own.

 Types of frame

 Three main types of frame on steam locomotives may be distinguished:

 Plate frames

 These used steel plates about 1–2 in thick.
 They were mainly used in Britain and continental Europe.
 On most locomotives, the frames would be situated within the driving wheels ("inside frames"), but some classes of an early steam locomotive and diesel shunters were constructed with "outside frames".

 Some early designs were double framed where the frame consisted of plates both inside and outside the driving wheels.
 Others were sandwich frames where the frame was constructed of wood sandwiched between two metal plates.